osmarunam/nova-assistant/README.md

 ## Roadmap

-- [ ] Add support for multiple languages.
+- [x] Implement Router for handling different types of interactions.
+- [x] Implement Speech-to-Text (STT) for voice interactions.
 - [ ] Add support for vision based interactions.
-- [ ] Implement Speech-to-Text (STT) for voice interactions.
 - [ ] Implement user-specific conversation memory via a database.
 - [ ] Integrate external APIs for enhanced responses.
 - [ ] Enhance the user interface for a better user experience.